Eisteddfod: Contests

-According to Morris, "the poet has really known for some time that he is the winner, but he pretends a proper astonishment anyway, and is raised faintly resisting to his feet, and out to the aisle, and away up to the platform escorted by Druids.
-The organ blazes a grand march, the gathering rises to its feet, the cameras whirr, and the bard is throned upon his Bardic throne, attended by elves and trumpeters and druids, in a haze of medallions, oaken wands, gleaming accoutrements and banners talismanically inscribed.
-Gently he is seated upon the Chair which is itself his prize, and he is proclaimed a champion: not because he won a war or a football game or even an election, but because he is judged by wise men of his nation to have composed a worthy cywydd concerning the nature of clouds."
+In reality the poet has known for some time that they are the winner, but they pretend to be astonished and are raised to their feet and away up to the platform while feigning some resistance, escorted by Druids.
+The audience rises to its feet and the bard is enthroned upon his Bardic chair.

-To win the chair or the crown competitions, particularly at the National Eisteddfod of Wales, grants even previously unknown poets and writers enormous publicity and prestige.
-The winner of the bardic chair and crown at the National Eisteddfod both receive the lifelong title prifardd ('chief-bard').
-For the same poet to win both the chair and the crown at the same eisteddfod is almost unheard of, but Alan Llwyd and Donald Evans have both succeeded at doing so twice.
+Winning the chair or the crown competitions, particularly at the National Eisteddfod of Wales, grants even previously unknown poets and writers enormous publicity and prestige.
+The winner of the bardic chair and crown at the National Eisteddfod both receive the lifelong title prifardd.
+For the same poet to win both the chair and the crown at the same eisteddfod is unusual, but Alan Llwyd and Donald Evans have both succeeded in doing so twice.

-According to Hywel Teifi Edwards, the ceremony of presenting the Prose Medal, which has been awarded since 1937, has progressively grown in importance, "but still trails far in the wake of the Chairing and Crowning.
+The Prose Medal has been awarded at the National Eisteddfod since 1937 and has progressively grown in importance, "but still trails far in the wake of the Chairing and Crowning.
 The poet is not to be upstaged by novelist, short-story writer, autobiographer, biographer, or what have you.
 All attempts to transfer the Crown from poetry to prose have been forestalled, the poets rallying to the defense of what is 'rightfully' theirs with the cry of, 'What we have, we hold.'"

-At the National Eisteddfod, a Gold Medal (Medal Aur) is annually awarded in three categories; Fine Art, Architecture, and Craft and Design.
-Furthermore, the National Eisteddfod's open exhibition of art and craft, Y Lle Celf ('The Art Space') is one of the highlights of the calendar for Welsh artists.
+At the National Eisteddfod, a Gold Medal (Medal Aur) is awarded annually in three categories; Fine Art, Architecture, and Craft and Design.
+Furthermore, the National Eisteddfod's open exhibition of art and craft, Y Lle Celf is one of the highlights of the calendar for Welsh artists.